-Rory has extensive experience in cases involving personal injury of all kinds, including: Clinical Negligence, Employer’s and Public Liability, RTA’s and Credit Hire, Fraud, Product Liability, Industrial Diseases, and CICA cases.
+Rory has extensive experience in cases involving personal injury of all kinds.
+His principal areas of practice are Clinical Negligence, Inquests, Employer’s and Public Liability and RTA cases.

 He has a particular interest in cases involving clinical negligence and is regularly instructed in claims ranging from sub-standard cosmetic surgery to catastrophic brain injury, and death in children arising from obstetric and paediatric negligence.